d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **--bootnextreset**

 Use this flag if you wish to boot from the image on next server reboot.

 NOTE: The image will be ejected automatically on the second server reboot so that the server does not boot to this image twice.

 #### Inputs
+None

 #### Outputs
+None